2023 Africa Cup of Nations: Opening ceremony

 The opening ceremony of the stadium began at 17:25 with the setting up of the animation groups and the cultural activities which lasted until 20:00.
 Guests and officials were set up until the start of the opening match at 20:00.
-Among the guests were members of Confederation of African Football (CAF), members of the diplomatic corps, presidents of legislative and judicial institutions, members of government including the president of COCAN 2023 and the presidents of CAF and FIFA.
+Among the guests were members of the Confederation of African Football (CAF), members of the diplomatic corps, presidents of legislative and judicial institutions, members of government including the president of COCAN 2023 and the presidents of CAF and FIFA.

 Match officials

 On 12 September 2023, a total of 26 referees, 30 assistants and 12 video assistant referees (VAR) were named for the tournament.
+In January 2024, Bouchra Karboubi became the first woman from North Africa and the Arab world to officiate a men's AFCON match by refereeing the match between Guinea-Bissau and Nigeria in the third day of the group stage.